 Striking a healthy balance between work and family is one of the dilemmas a career person faces in this time of the world.
 The world is moving faster with technology at the centre of it all, there is fierce competition among businesses which generates extra pressure for the career person.
 Employers are always demanding results and it is either you deliver as an employee or you get replaced.
 This leads to working late, getting home late, working on weekends and sometimes carrying assignments home to complete.

 Then there is the family demands if you are a family man or a career woman.
-You have a home to take care of-offer emotional support to your spouse, secure the health needs of the family, cook for the family, sexual satisfaction, build a connection with your kids, maintain the house through cleaning activities and sometimes lending support to the extended family.
+You have a home to take care of-offer emotional support to your spouse, secure the health needs of the family, cook for the family, build a connection with your kids, maintain the house through cleaning activities and sometimes lending support to the extended family.
 These tasks are not easy at all to handle and unfortunately some or most of them are sacrificed to cope with the pressure at work.